rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-Last but not least, you have to call the function that returns the query instead of passing the query string directly as payload.
-You can use the {{% a_blank "JavaScript's split method on a string" "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split" %}} to retrieve the prefix and suffix of the `/` character from the path variable whereas the prefix is the organization and the suffix is the repository.
+Lastly, call the function that returns the query instead of passing the query string directly as payload.
+Use the {{% a_blank "JavaScript's split method on a string" "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split" %}} to retrieve the prefix and suffix of the `/` character from the path variable where the prefix is the organization and the suffix is the repository.

 {{< highlight javascript "hl_lines=4 5 9" >}}
 class App extends Component {